dnajd/FluentNao/README.md

 ==========================
 Try FluentNao in an python interactive shell, directly against a Nao on your local network 'nao.local'

+First download the correct python sdk from the nao developers site to your computer

+Then clone the FluentNao repository as well.

+Include both FluentNao and the SDK in your python path; I put the following in my .bashrc

+    export PYTHONPATH=$PYTHONPATH:/home/nao/development/personal/FluentNao/src/main/python
+    export PYTHONPATH=$PYTHONPATH:/home/nao/development/opensource/pynaoqi-python-2.7-naoqi-1.14-linux64

+Then from the FluentNao folder run the following command

     python -i bootstrap.py

+That loads up the interactive python prompt and you can begin executing FluentNao commands directly against nao

+    nao.say('wow this is awesome')

 Contributing
 ============